openmpf/openmpf.github.io/docs/docs/Java-Component-API.md

 ## Getting Started

-The quickest way to get started with the OpenMPF Component API is to first read the [OpenMPF Component API Overview](API-Overview) and then [review the source](https://github.com/openmpf/openmpf/tree/master/mpf_components/Java/detection/hello) for the OpenMPF *Hello World* Detection Component.
+The quickest way to get started with the OpenMPF Component API is to first read the [OpenMPF Component API Overview](API-Overview).
+Example components are currently in development which provide a template for getting started.

 Detection components are implemented by: